• Things to do in Minehead | A Visitors Guide

 The Queens Head

-For more fantastic restaurants within a short drive of Minehead, try Reeves in Dunster, Kitnors Tea Room and many more.
+For more fantastic restaurants within a short drive of Minehead, try Hathaways and Reeves in Dunster, Kitnors Tea Room and Periwinkle Tea Room at Selworthy.

 Places to Stay in Minehead

-There are hotels, B&Bs, and guesthouses available, with self-catering accommodation in holiday cottages becoming increasingly popular.
-A holiday cottage can be the ideal base; they allow couples, families or groups to visit a home from home, even bringing the dog if they so wish.
+A holiday cottage is the ideal base; they allow couples, families or groups to visit a home from home, even bringing the dog if they so wish.

 Whether you choose to stay in the town centre, out in the pretty outskirts of the town, or in a nearby picturesque village, there is something for everyone.
 The small cobbled winding streets towards the outskirts of the town are arguably the prettiest for staying in Minehead.
 From here, there are many a winding lane that takes you up to glorious views of the bay.